ashleyfletcher76/42_transcendence/README.md

 cd 42_transcendence
 ```

-To now(15.10.24) open the virtual environment and run the server, type these commands:
+2. To set up and run the containers:
 ```bash
 make new
 ```